atikul-islam-sajib/UrbanTech-LandmakDetect/README.md

 This project stands at the intersection of technology and urban exploration, offering a tool that enhances the way we interact with our cities and their rich cultural landscapes.
 By making landmark detection accessible and instant, we contribute to sustainable tourism, urban development, and the global appreciation of cultural heritage.

-## Getting Started

-(Include instructions on how to set up the project, install necessary dependencies, and run the application.)

 ## Usage